raorla/FAQ/README.md

 To solve the issue, please make sure that:
 - You are building your Dapp using the latest version of the sconifier image
 - You are following the instructions provided in the [documentation](https://protocol.docs.iex.ec/for-developers/confidential-computing/create-your-first-sgx-app).

+## 🔹 Accessing the SCONE build tools

+### Problem
+You have requested access to the SCONE build tools via email but have not received a response, and the tools are not appearing on GitLab.

+### Solution
+Access to the SCONE tools is typically granted within 2 to 24 hours.
+If you haven't received a reply after this period, it's advisable to contact the Scontain team again.